Wrapped M (WM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped M Historical Price

-According to the latest data gathered on Wrapped M live price page, the current price of Wrapped M is 2.45USD.
+According to the latest data gathered on Wrapped M live price page, the current price of Wrapped M is 2.52USD.
 The circulating supply of Wrapped M(WM) is

 In the past 24 hours, Wrapped M has shown a price movement of